 -

-Announcement: signal what’s coming and why it matters to colleagues.
+Announcement: share what’s coming and why it’s relevant for colleagues.

 -

-Launch: provide context and proof (case, quote, screenshot) and one clear action.
+Launch: add context, proof (case, quote, screenshot) and one clear action.

 -

-Follow-up: group questions, share results and point to what’s next.
+Follow-up: bundle questions, share results and explain what comes next.

 Write for the task: clear, concise and human